Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Abstract

 \section{Abstract}

 This paper presents two algorithms for multi-agent dynamic coverage in spatiotemporal environments, where the coverage algorithms are informed by the method of data assimilation.
-In particular, we show that by considering the information assimilation algorithm, here a Numerical Gaussian Process Kalman Filter, the influence of measurements taken at one position on the uncertainty of the estimate at another location can be computed.
-We use this relationship to propose new coverage algorithms.
-Furthermore, we show that the controllers naturally extend to the multi-agent context, allowing for a distributed-control central-information paradigm for multi-agent coverage.
-Finally, we demonstrate the algorithms through a realistic simulation of a team of UAVs collecting wind data over a region in Austria.
+In particular, we show that by explicitly modeling the environment using a \acf{GP} model, and considering the sensing capabilities and the dynamics of a team of robots, we can design an estimation algorithm and multi-agent coverage controller that explores and estimates the state of the spatiotemporal environment.
+The uncertainty of the estimate is quantified using clarity, an information-theoretic metric, where higher clarity corresponds to lower uncertainty.
+By exploiting the relationship between \acp{GP} and \acfp{SDE} we quantify the increase in clarity of the estimated state at any position due to a measurement taken from any other position.
+We use this relationship to design two new coverage controllers, both of which scale well with the number of agents exploring the domain, assuming the robots can share the map of the clarity over the spatial domain via communication.
+We demonstrate the algorithms through a realistic simulation of a team of robots collecting wind data over a region in Austria.